 WDC helped expose the hunt of rare blue/fin whale hybrid whales.
 This exposure will help and others WDC put pressure on the Iceland government not to renew whaling quotas in 2019.

 Japan - Japan's continued trade in endangered sei whales from international waters was ruled illegal by CITES (The Convention regulating trade in endangered species), which led to Japan ending its catches of sei whales in the high seas of the North Pacific.

 Captivity banned in India – WDC supporters helped us work with local campaigners to persuade the Indian government to ban whale and dolphin captivity.

-Virgin and British Airways end support for cruel whale and dolphin shows – thanks to WDC campaigning, Virgin Holidays and British Airways agreed to stop selling tickets to SeaWorld and other attractions that hold whales and dolphins captive in 2019.
+TripAdvisor, Virgin and British Airways end support for cruel whale and dolphin shows – in 2019, thanks to WDC campaigning, TripAdvisor, Virgin Holidays and British Airways agreed to stop selling tickets to SeaWorld and other attractions that hold whales and dolphins captive.